ayhanuzumcu/milestone-project-2/README.md

 ## Credits

 ### Content
 All data and information in the class section was found on Google by searching and after reading all text then it was converted and summarised to make it simple from different resources.
-It was used Google Map API to show destinations on the map.
+It was used Google Map API javascript codes to show destinations on the map.

 ### Media